 KIP-382 implements MirrorMaker 2.0 (MM2), a new multi-cluster, cross-datacenter replication engine based on the Connect framework.
 This tool includes several features designed for disaster recovery, including cross-cluster consumer checkpoints and offset syncs.
 Automatic topic renaming and cycle detection enable bidirectional active-active replication and other complex topologies.

-RemoteClusterUtils class enables clients to interpret checkpoints, heartbeats, and “remote topics” from other clusters.
+A new RemoteClusterUtils class enables clients to interpret checkpoints, heartbeats, and “remote topics” from other clusters.

 See KIP-382 for more details.